 So we’ve all heard the varying opinions.
 You’re a student studying to become a therapist (PT, OT, SLP, PTA, COTA).
 You’ve heard of this thing called Travel Therapy, that it’s awesome, and that you make more money!
 So you really want to explore the country, have flexibility, try out different settings, earn more cash, and pay off student loans quicker, right?
-But then you hear from professors and other therapists that you shouldn’t start out as a traveler right out of school; that you won’t have enough experience and won’t get any mentorship!
+But then you hear from professors and other therapists that new grad travel therapy isn’t a good idea; that you won’t have enough experience and won’t get any mentorship!
 So what do you do?

-All of us who are part of this site started working as traveling physical therapists right out of the gate as new grads, and none of us regret our decision!
+We at Travel Therapy Mentor both started working as traveling physical therapists right out of the gate as new grads, and we don’t regret our decision!
 For us, this has been the best path and we wouldn’t have it any other way.
 But, it may not be right for everyone.

 Things to Consider

-There are a few key factors in determining if you’re cut out for starting as a traveler right out of school:
+There are a few key factors in determining if you’re cut out for starting as a travel therapist right out of school:

 - Confidence in your skill set:

 - It was very important for me that I felt confident in my independence as a therapist during my last couple of clinical internships before graduation before I set out to take my first job as a traveler.
 If you get to your last internship, and you really feel like you need additional mentorship, it may not be right for you to take your first job as a traveler.
 But, it may not be a complete deal breaker.
 Keep reading…